Organisms were thriving here for hundreds of millions of years earlier than originally thought

 “We know that life managed to get a foothold and evolve rapidly on Earth.
 So if we have life evolving in hydrothermal vent systems maybe even 4.2 billion years ago when both planets had liquid water on their surface, then we would expect both planets to develop early life,” said Matthew Dodd, a doctoral student and the lead author of the study which was co-funded by NASA.
 “If we do future sample returns from Mars and look at similarly old rocks and we don’t find evidence of life then this certainly may point to the fact that Earth might have been a very special exception, and life may just have arisen on Earth.”

 Before this discovery, the oldest microfossils ever found were in Western Australia and dated 3.4 billion years ago, which led scientists to believe that life on Earth started around 3.7 billion years ago.
-But the new fossils suggest living organisms could have been present on Earth as early as 4.5 billion years ago, just a hundred million years after the Earth was formed.
+But the new fossils suggest living organisms could have on Earth as early as 4.5 billion years ago, just a hundred million years after the Earth was formed.

 If similar life is found on Mars it could indicate that life here may have had a Martian origin, but some scientists say that it’s more plausible that life on both planets evolved at the same time, with Mars’ fizzling out and Earth’s blossoming.